Photographs by: Sandy Agrafiotis

 A surviving house built at the crossroads of an early New England settlement is bound to deliver all sorts of historic fragments.
 All the more at this place, whose 18th-century builders were political, economic, and military leaders.
 An archaeological dig at the front corner of the General Ichabod Goodwin House was sponsored by the local historical association, and led by Dr. Neill De Paoli.

 It has delivered a treasure trove of historic information.
-Although 1795 had long been the accepted date for this house, new evidence indicates that it was built in 1742, that there was are in 1794, and that the house was rebuilt by 1797.
+Although 1795 had long been the accepted date for this house, new evidence indicates that it was built in 1742, that there was a fire in 1794, and that the house was rebuilt by 1797.
 Evidence also suggests that the early keeping room, the northwest parlor, and the chambers above are much older than the rest of the house.

 Artifacts suggest that the house served as an early tavern and those dating from ca. 1650–1730 confirm what architectural historians have guessed: that there was a building here even before 1742.
 Shards of German and English stoneware jugs, tankards, glass wine bottles, English clay smoking pipes, English delftware and Portuguese or Spanish majolica plates and bowls, as well as lead and glass quarrels from casement windows have been found.